MatthewWilletts/matthewwilletts.github.io/_posts/2021-2-7-Non-Linear-ICA-using-flows-and-fixed-linear-models.md

 We will stick with dSprites, but instead of having the latent sources modulate the _intensity_ of sprites we can use 2 latents to modulate the $$x, y$$ position of a sprite in the field of view.
 The position of the sprite is generated by sampling $$x$$ and $$y$$ each uniformly over the image and then inserting it -- so $$x,y$$ position, or a rotation thereof, are the true, underlying latent variables that explain this data.

-And of course this is fundamentally an _affine_ mixing procedure, not linear -- so linear ICA is not an approprate model.
+And of course this is fundamentally an _affine_ mixing procedure, not linear -- so linear ICA is not an appropriate model.

 We train both VAEs and Bijectas with $$\v z \in \mathbb{R}^2$$, both with priors appropriate for performing ICA.